 My BEGIN is such a device.
 It simplifies complex information into a simple form.
-Each letter in the word BEGIN uses associations to relevant aspects of attending an initial “domestic” call:
+Each letter in the word BEGIN uses associations to relevant aspects of attending an initial “domestic” call.

-I Inform and connect
+Inform and connect the victim

-N Notes are so important
+Notes are important

 Remember to BEGIN when violence against women, girls and children occurs.